sparkfabrik/company-playbook/content/working-at-sparkfabrik/impact-assessment.md

 * When you feel lost about your [role and duties](/organization/accountabilities) and want to check in on them to focus on what's important
 * When you think you are ready for a [step up in your career](/working-at-sparkfabrik/career-advancement), you can take your assessment to the table to talk about your perceived strengths and weaknesses
 * When you ask for a raise, you can sustain your request with a list of your positive impacts
-* Right before one of the [1-on-1 meetings](/working-at-sparkfabrik/one-to-one-meetings) scheduled by the company
+* Right before one of the [one-on-one meetings](/working-at-sparkfabrik/one-on-one-meetings) scheduled by the company

 ## Self-assessment vs external feedback